 Today, mobile applications have become requisite for all industries and are being designed to serve various purposes within a business.
 With the eruption in mobile applications among businesses and enterprises, Microservices Architecture (MSA) is turning out to be a boon in the mobile application development landscape.
-For now, most apps utilize traditional, bulky backend architectures and single-tiered, legacy software, such as Monolithic Architecture and SOA, that can be highly inconvenient when it comes to agility, scalability, and the flexibility.
+For now, most apps utilize traditional, bulky backend architectures and single-tiered, legacy software, such as Monolithic Architecture and SOA, which can be highly inconvenient when it comes to agility, scalability, and flexibility.

 What is Microservices Architecture?